-Expiries of leases for REIT properties will occur from time to time over the short and long-term.
-No assurance can be provided that we will be able to renew any or all of the leases upon their expiration or that rental rate increases will occur or be achieved upon any such renewals.
+Leases for tenants of the REIT properties will mature or expire from time to time.
+There can be no assurance that tenants will renew leases upon the expiration or that rental rate increases will be achieved upon such renewal.
 The failure to renew leases or achieve rental rate increases may adversely impact our financial condition and results of operations and decrease the amount of cash available for distribution.

-Although certain, but not all, leases contain a provision requiring tenants to maintain continuous occupancy of leased premises, there can be no assurance that such tenants will continue to occupy such premises which may have an adverse effect on us and could adversely impact our financial condition and results of operations and decrease the amount of cash available for distribution.
+Despite management's objective to maintain continuous occupancy of leased premises, tenants may fall into financial difficulty from time to time and there can be no guarantee that tenants will continue to occupy such premises nor be able to fully pay rent.
 In addition, certain leases contain a provision which gives tenants the right to terminate their leases upon payment of a penalty.